indiehost/dokku-dashboard/README.md

 # Steps to deploy

+## 1. Deploy dokku-api
-Pre-req: must install and start dokku-daemon following these steps: https://github.com/dokku/dokku-daemon Be sure to run `systemctl start dokku-daemon` after it is installed
+Pre-req: must install and start dokku-daemon following these steps: https://github.com/dokku/dokku-daemon.

+Be sure to run `systemctl start dokku-daemon` after it is installed

-Then run the following commands to deploy dokku-api to your server running dokku
+Run the following commands to deploy dokku-api to your server running dokku

 ```
 # create the app